bobdmv/Coding-Rules/C++/C++_Coding_Rules.md

 ### 4.3.
 Methods override

-For overridden methods you must use “override” keyword.
+For overridden methods you must use `override` keyword.
 This will prevent you from painfully debugging when the someone changed base class behaviour and your child class “suddenly” stopped working.

 ### 4.4.
 Functions arguments

-Arguments that will not be modified inside function should have “const” keyword.
+Arguments that will not be modified inside function should have `const` keyword.
 Even if you pass them as copy.

 ### 4.5.
 Exit early

 Don’t stack conditions blocks inside each other.
 It increases code complexity and limits space for code (remember about the "Lines length" rule).

 Do:
 ```C++
 std::string performSomeEquation()
 {